Bas3d-Labs/drand-quicknet-evm/packages/registry-sdk/README.md

 The verifier is intentionally separate because it is independently deployed and independently attested.

+Policy values such as the expected registry `minimumLeadRounds` are not part of the deployment manifest.
+The chain profile is the normative policy source; the live registry is the runtime source; the security checker compares the two.

 The verifier Solidity implementation is not bundled into this package.

 ## Robinhood Testnet

-Use the repository deployment manifest as the complete trust-root record for the current Robinhood testnet verifier and registry deployments.
+Use the repository deployment manifest as the trusted deployment-identity record for the current Robinhood Testnet verifier and registry deployments.

 Quicknet schedule: